pfgithub/scpl/docs/actions/savefile.md

 > This action requires that Shortcuts has permission to use [object Object].

+## description
+### summary
+Save files to iCloud Drive or Dropbox.
+Turn off “Ask Where to Save” in order to specify a destination path.

+### output
+The saved files

 ### usage
 `savefile undefined=[???] askwheretosave=[string boolean|variable] destinationpath=[string|text] overwriteiffileexists=[string boolean|variable]`